quii/learn-go-with-tests/command-line.md

 What's happening here is because we are trying to assign to the fields `playerStore` and `in` in `CLI`.
 These are unexported (private) fields.
 We _could_ do this in our test code because our test is in the same package as `CLI` (`poker`).
 But our `main` is in package `main` so it does not have access.

 This highlights the importance of _integrating your work_.
-We rightfully made the dependencies of our `CLI` private (because we dont want them exposed to users of `CLI`s) but haven't made a way for users to construct it.
+We rightfully made the dependencies of our `CLI` private (because we don't want them exposed to users of `CLI`s) but haven't made a way for users to construct it.

 Is there a way to have caught this problem earlier?

 ### `package mypackage_test`

-In all other examples so far when we make a test file we declare it as being in the same package that we are testing.
+In all other examples so far, when we make a test file we declare it as being in the same package that we are testing.

 This is fine and it means on the odd occasion where we want to test something internal to the package we have access to the unexported types.